-More information is included under the topic Early Simi Notables in all our PDF Extended History products.
+Another 35 words(2 lines of text) are included under the topic Early Simi Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Pierre Simon arrived in Quebec from Brittany in 1725; Jean Simon settled in Quebec in 1703 from Guyenne; Hubert Simon (1659), Leonard Simon(1714) and Antoine-Charles (1761) settled in Quebec from Ile-de-France.
 François (1744), Thomas (1724), Guilliame (1740) all arrived in Quebec from Normandie.
 Antoine Simon arrived in Quebec from Orléanais in 1748.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.